doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 Alternately, the visualizer pane can display a Python ASCIImatics visualization.

 # COMMAND LINE OPTIONS

+Defaults: cover art disabled, ascii art disabled, recording disabled

 **-a**
 : Indicates display album cover art

+**-f**
+: Indicates we have been invoked from a fullscreen window

+**-g**
+: Indicates do not use gradient colors for spectrum visualizer

 **-p script**
 : Specifies a python script to run in the visualizer pane.
 Available scripts are "julia", "plasma", and "rocks".